brendansparrow/sparrowbrothers-blog/README.md

 ## Getting started with the CMS

-Before you can use the CMS, you need to do some config in Netlify.
-Luckily they provide a [very handy guide to get started](https://www.netlify.com/docs/identity/).

-In short, though:

-- Once you’ve set up the site on Netlify, go to “Settings” > “Identity” and enable Identity
-- Scroll down to the “Git Gateway” area, click “Enable Git Gateway” and follow the steps
-- Click the “Identity” tab at the top
-- Once you’ve enabled identity, click “Invite Users”
 - Check the invite link in your inbox and click the link in the email that’s sent to you
 - Set a password in the popup box
 - Go to `/admin` on your site and login